All GIFS via GIPHY.

 5. I read books with awesome love interests.
 These books were a great way of reminding me of the things I was missing in a partner, and the things that I deserved and have the opportunity to have in a future partner.
 This gave me a sense of freedom from a relationship that wasn’t healthy and didn’t benefit me, and it made the good memories seem faded in color in comparison.

 6. I lost respect for the person.
 Something I often contemplate on is the difference between love and respect, and the relationship between them.
 Recently, I realized that losing respect helps me lose love for another person.
-It’s really important to me that a person I’m close to or choose to be close to is respectful and kind toward other human beings.
+It’s really important to me that a person I’m close to or choose to be close to is respectful and kind toward other human beings, as well as toward myself.
 When I remembered and found out things that showed otherwise, not only was it a huge turn-off for me, but it also made me feel an aversion toward the person I was in a relationship with.
 Some of the information you find out can be really disappointing, but that pain is so worth it because it helps.
 This doesn’t go to say that I wish ill upon the other person, but I definitely don’t want to stay involved with them.
+And this doesn’t mean that I lose all respect for him— I still admire qualities about him, I put push them to the back of my brain until I’m over enough and ready to face them.

 7. Learning to be indifferent toward the person.
 It’s commonly said that the opposite of love isn’t hatred– it’s indifference.
 This was especially hard for me, because I’m someone who tends to care about people a lot– especially those who are nearest to me.
 And honestly speaking, I’m not sure how exactly I made myself indifferent.
 But I think losing respect for the person, and thus losing love for the person, helped me not care as much anymore.
 Even recently, I still loved the person as a friend.
 I had reached out to them a month ago to reconnect, because I still cared.
 But after our interactions, it was made obvious that this “friendship” was one-sided and wasn’t really a friendship.
 After that, I had to learn to say my last words of compassion and well-wishes and let go.
+And honestly speaking, I still care, but not in the same way I did before.
+I still want good— great, actually— for the person.
+But it’s in a way that I’m able to box out and store away the pain of feeling for them and worrying for them for the most part.
 Which connects me to my next point…

 8. Learning to separate the fantasy of the person versus the actual person.
 I had figured out a while back that the guy I fell in love with was different from the man who stood in front of me.
 Or if he wasn’t, then he was changed from the person I initially fell in love with.
 At the end of the day, the person I had loved had changed into someone else.
 If I didn’t feel that way, then I at least had to make myself believe that that was the case.